 December 31

-2021 2020
+2022 2021

 Financial assets

-Financial assets at amortized cost (1) \$ 1,315,476 \$ 970,351
+Financial assets at amortized cost (1) \$ 1,336,577 \$ 1,315,476

 Financial liabilities

-Financial liabilities at amortized cost (2) 1,557,448 2,258,716
+Financial liabilities at amortized cost (2) 1,831,357 1,557,448

-- 1) The balances include financial assets measured at amortized cost, which comprise cash, notes and accounts receivable, accounts receivable from related parties, other receivables from related parties, other receivables (accounted as other current assets), and refundable deposits (accounted as other non-current assets). - 2) The balances include financial liabilities measured at amortized cost, which comprise short-term bills payable, notes and accounts payable, accounts payable to related parties, other payables, other payables to related parties, long-term borrowings, long-term payables (accounted as other non-current liabilities) and deposits received (accounted as other non-current liabilities).
+- 1) The balances include financial assets measured at amortized cost, which comprise cash and cash equivalents, notes and accounts receivable, accounts receivable from related parties, other receivables from related parties, other receivables (accounted as other current assets), and refundable deposits (accounted as other non-current assets). - 2) The balances include financial liabilities measured at amortized cost, which comprise short-term borrowings, short-term bills payable, notes and accounts payable, accounts payable to related parties, other payables, other payables to related parties, long-term borrowings, long-term payables (accounted as other non-current liabilities) and deposits received (accounted as other non-current liabilities).